DUNE-DAQ/docs/docs/packages/daq-release/add_modules_to_pypi_repo.md

 # Adding new modules to the Pypi-repo

+## Using Github Action workflow to add new python modules

+A workflow is available in `daq-release` repository to automatically add new python modules to DAQ's pypi-repo.
+It uses the `daq-release/configs/dunedaq-develop/dunedaq-develop.yaml` file to get the latest list of modules/versions.

+To add a new module, or update a module's version, firstly update the `dunedaq-develop.yaml` file with the new module or version.
+Then go to "Actions" and trigger the "Update pypi-repo" workflow.

+Once the workflow build is completed, you can login to `oasiscfs01.fnal.gov` as `cvmfsdunedaq` and run `~/cron_update_pypi_repo.sh`.
+This script will pull down a tarball from the recent "Update pypi-repo" workflow run, and publish changes to cvmfs.

+A cron job is also in place to do the two steps above daily.

+## Manually adding new modules (not recommended anymore)

 If you have `pip2pi` installed, you can simply do the following to add any modules from `pypi` or tarballs: